lilyminium/diverse-dataset-discovery/README.md

 :rocket: We would love to get sent any selected molecules.
 These molecules represent areas of chemistry for which we currently have low data coverage in both training and benchmarking our force fields.
 Any contributions would directly help us improve our force fields! :rocket:

+Otherwise, if you let us know of any matched groups and the number of matches (which can be saved with the `-oc` flag), we would appreciate that in guiding our curation of public databases.

 **Contents**

 <!-- vscode-markdown-toc -->